Harissa Paste

 Health Benefits

-- Rich in antioxidants from chili peppers and other spices, potentially helping to combat free radicals.
+- Rich in antioxidants from chili peppers and other spices, helping to combat free radicals.

-- May boost metabolism due to the capsaicin content in chili peppers, which can promote thermogenesis.
+- May boost metabolism due to capsaicin content in chili peppers.

-- Source of vitamins and minerals, depending on the specific spices used, such as Vitamin C, Vitamin A, and iron.
+- Source of vitamins and minerals depending on the specific spice blend.

 Storage Tips

 Harissa paste should be stored in an airtight container in the refrigerator after opening.
-To prevent mold growth, drizzle a thin layer of olive oil over the surface of the paste before sealing.
-Properly stored, harissa paste can last for several months in the refrigerator.
-You can also freeze harissa paste in small portions using an ice cube tray for longer storage.
+To prevent mold growth and maintain its flavor, drizzle a thin layer of olive oil over the surface before sealing.
+Properly stored harissa paste can last for several months in the refrigerator.
+Alternatively, you can freeze harissa paste in small portions for longer storage; use ice cube trays for convenient single-serving sizes.
+Ensure the paste is properly sealed to avoid freezer burn.

 Marnirni-apinthi Building, Lot Fourteen,